mrhaasguy/redeemer-sermon-notes/2018-04-08 Thank You Father.md

 It is a kingdom of **love**.
 We love the King and his subjects.

 There is **no more pretending**, no masks, no distance.
 Where we pretend not to feel what we really feel.
-We don't have to pretend that we sin, or are tempted.
+We don't have to pretend that we don't sin, or aren't tempted.

 We **see the truth**, we are not blinded.
 Because there is light, there is the absence of fear, we can see where we are going.
 Light keeps us from fear.